lpipes/AncestralClust_manuscript/README.md

 # AncestralClust_manuscript
-data from the AncestralClust manuscript
+data for the AncestralClust manuscript

 # AncestralClust
 <a href="https://github.com/lpipes/AncestralClust">AncestralClust</a>